 Early in 2017, the Board wanted to continue the Signature Project concept.
 At a January Board Retreat, it was apparent to us that the refugee crisis was of paramount importance.
 We have members who are working full time with two of the three Refugee Resettlement Programs in Jacksonville.
 Their insights, experiences and passion helped us formulate a "getting started" project.
 An opportunity presented itself, in the form of a welcome dinner for refugees, partially funded with a Federal Grant and performed by staff of the Catholic Charities Refugee Resettlement Program.
 At the first organizing meeting of the committee,comprised almost entirely of refugees, FCRPCV was asked to provide an dessert in the form of Chocolate Chip cookies, 1000 of them.
 We were also asked to attend, "because North Americans buy tickets, but they don't come, because they are afraid of us."
 So our 'getting started" Signature Project for Refugees resulted in our membership baking1000 Chocolate Chip cookies and raising money to support for the 4th Multicultural Tasting for the Refugee Community in Jacksonville on behalf of POWR.
 Total cash contribution from FCRPCV was $964.
 Non-cash contribution was reported at $1,228 for a total of $2,192.

-On Thursday April 26, at Jan Miller's home, the first Signature Project event of 2018 will be held.
-"A Taste of Ethiopia" is the focus of food and discussion with an Ethiopian Family.
-The Ethiopian family, who were resettled, as refugees, with the help of the Catholic Charities Resettlement program, will shop and prepare the food with Jan and others.
-Discussion over the dinner table will be with invited guests who have had minimal contact with refugees.
-Stay tuned this is the first event.
-Others will follow.
+On Thursday April 26, at Jan Miller's home, the first Signature Project event of 2018 was held.
+"A Taste of Ethiopia" was the focus of food and discussion with Muni from Ethiopia via Somalia.
+Muni's family, was resettled, as refugees, with the help of the Catholic Charities Resettlement program.
+Jan & Muni shopped and prepared the food.
+20 invited guests came and enjoyed the Ethiopian meal.